hammingweight/qwen3rpi/README.md

 ```
 <carl>:
 What is the capital of France?
 <Qwen/Qwen3-0.6b>:

-France is a country located in Europe.
-The capital of France is usually referred to as Paris.
-I should confirm that this is correct.
-I know that Paris has a long-standing role as the administrative and cultural center of France.
-The
-capital is also a prime example of the city's importance in the country's history and politics.

-But wait, are there any other cities that might also be considered the capital?
-I think no, because there's no other city that holds the same status.
 The capital of France is Paris.
-So, the answer should be Paris.
-Let me make sure I'm
-not mixing up any other cities.
-Yes, I think that's right.
-The capital is definitely Paris.

-The capital of France is Paris.
 ```

-However it doesn't take much to get Qwen3-0.6B to hallucinate
+However, it doesn't take much to get Qwen3-0.6B to hallucinate

 ```
 <carl>:
 What is the capital of Burkina Faso?
 <Qwen/Qwen3-0.6b>:
 The capital of Burkina Faso is Nkonville.

 <carl>:
 Where is Ouagadougou?
 <Qwen/Qwen3-0.6b>:
 Ouagadougou is the capital of Burkina Faso.
-<carl>:
-What is the capital of Burkina Faso?
-<Qwen/Qwen3-0.6b>:
-The capital of Burkina Faso is Ouagadougou.
 ```
 There is no place, anywhere, called "Nkonville".

-Other "facts" that I learnt are that St Petersburg was previously called "Kremlin" and "Königsberg" (no, that's Kaliningrad); Agatha Christie's fictional detective Hercule Poirot was British not Belgian and Christie's famous whodunnit "The Murder of Roger Ackroyd" was actually written by Charles Dickens in 1845.
+Other "facts" that I learnt are
+ * St Petersburg was previously called "Kremlin" and "Königsberg" (no, that's Kaliningrad),
+ * Agatha Christie's fictional detective Hercule Poirot was British not Belgian andm
+ * Christie's famous whodunnit "The Murder of Roger Ackroyd" was actually written by Charles Dickens in 1845.

 Clearly, 600 million parameters isn't enough to store much general knowledge.

 ## Generating Text
 Since Qwen3-0.6B hallucinates, maybe it will produce passable fiction.
-Let's prompt it with the start of a detective novel ("Hercule Poirot stared glumly at the boiled egg in front of him.
-This was...")
+Let's prompt it with the start of a detective novel: "Hercule Poirot stared glumly at the boiled egg in front of him.
+This was..."

 ```
 $ ipython